-Market risk is the risk that changes in market prices, such as foreign currency exchange rates, interest rates and equity prices will affect the Company's income or the value of its holdings of financial instruments.
-The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimizing the return.
+Market risk is the risk that changes in market prices, such as foreign currency exchange rates, interest rates and equity prices will affect the Group's income or the value of its holdings of financial instruments.
+The objective of market risk management is to control market risk exposures within acceptable parameters, while optimizing the return.